 The signal on every island is very limited and unstable most of the time.
 This is the perfect chance to escape from reality.
 Indeed a perfect place to detach yourself from the real world.

 How much is the budget for the trip?

 The ideal budget would be around Php 15,000 to Php 17,000.
 Provide at least Php 2,000 for the airfare (promo price).
-Allot Php 11,000 for your entire Balabac Island tours (just take note that this budget was based on a group of twelve).
+Allot Php 11,000 for your entire Balabac Island tour (just take note that this budget was based on a group of twelve).
 Then, the remaining budget is for the extra expenses of your food, pasalubong, and accommodation in Puerto Princesa.
-You can find discounted rooms through Airbnb, Reddoorz, Agoda, and Zen rooms.
+You can find discounted rooms through Airbnb, Reddoorz, Agoda, and Zen Rooms.

 Is there electricity on the island?